 Wallace Community College Selma is committed to the achievement of maximum human potential.
 In keeping with this, the College fully supports and complies with THE AMERICANS WITH DISABILITIES ACT (ADA).
 The College endeavors to provide students, employees, and the community an opportunity for success with as few deterrents as possible.
 The College strives to create a welcoming environment and will work in good faith to meet the needs of all populations.
-The office of the College's ADA Coordinator (Ms. Octiavia Mason) is located in the Student Success Center.
-The ADA Coordinator's telephone number is (334) 876-9277.
+The office of the College's ADA Coordinator (Ms. Sheila Theiss) is located on the lower level of the Student Services Building.
+The ADA Coordinator's telephone number is 876-9294.